A practical guide on how to use AI in Jira

 Use AI to draft and refine help articles

-When you finally solve a tricky support ticket, that solution is pure gold.
-Instead of letting it get lost in the archives, agents can use AI right inside a Jira ticket or a Confluence page to brainstorm a new help article.
-Features like "improve writing" or "change tone" help you quickly turn a one-off solution into a professional, consistent article for your knowledge base.
+When you solve a support ticket, that solution is valuable information for the future.
+Agents can use AI right inside a Jira ticket or a Confluence page to brainstorm a new help article.
+Features like "improve writing" or "change tone" help you quickly turn a specific solution into a professional, consistent article for your knowledge base.

 Connect your knowledge base to Jira Service Management